Resolution Systems InstituteResolution Systems InstituteMenuDonate

 A number of mediation programs have, to great success, employed a model that brings together legal assistance and financial counseling.
 It appears that providing access to these services through the courthouse experience provides added value, especially to parties who are unrepresented and underserved.
 This, in turn, can make resolutions more durable.

 In many ways, this crisis has afforded an opportunity to develop ADR-based responses in a very proactive manner.
-For jurisdictions where moratoria were put in place (or are still in place), the moratoria allowed (allows) courts to gear up and put program mechanisms in place while evictions were (are) frozen.
-The flip side of all that are the huge unknowns: When will the moratoria lift and cases be allowed to proceed?
-What will the volume of cases look like?
-How will the ongoing effects and consequences of the pandemic impact the economy and public life?
-Will the court operate virtually, in-person or with a hybrid approach?
-All of these questions impact the way a mediation program would need to draft court rules, staff up, recruit mediators and operate.
+For jurisdictions where moratoria were put in place, the moratoria allowed courts to gear up and put program mechanisms in place while evictions were frozen.
+However, there were huge unknowns: When would the moratoria lift and cases be allowed to proceed?
+What would the volume of cases look like?
+How would the ongoing effects and consequences of the pandemic impact the economy and public life?
+Would the court operate virtually, in person or with a hybrid approach?
+All of these questions impact the way a mediation program needs to draft court rules, staff up, recruit mediators and operate.

 WE NOW LIVE IN A VIRTUAL REALITY

 The pandemic forced many courtrooms and court services to go virtual.
-As conditions have stabilized, some courts are going back to in-person, but many others are choosing to keep services online.
+As conditions stabilized, some courts went back to in-person proceedings, but others have chosen to keep some or all services online.
 Operating a mediation program virtually comes with both challenges and opportunities.
 Ensuring that parties and mediators are comfortable with certain technologies, such as video conferencing platforms like Zoom, and document exchange software like DocuSign, is critical to successfully conducting mediation online.
-On the flip side, being able to use these and other technologies, can actually streamline lots of program functions.
-The early evidence on virtual courtrooms appears to show that they actually have lower default rates.
+On the flip side, being able to use these and other technologies can actually streamline lots of program functions.
+Early evidence on virtual courtrooms suggested they actually had lower default rates.

-Before the pandemic, landlords had a lot more options.
-Now, the prospect of finding a reliable tenant is more difficult.
-By the same token, the prospect of an eviction for a tenant has added consequences when housing is more scarce, and the prospect of homelessness carries added risk during a pandemic.
-Every mediation will still feature parties who have their own personal preferences that shape their Best Alternative To A Negotiated Agreement (BATNA), but the pandemic has definitely impacted how individuals approach the mediation table.
+Landlords had more options before the pandemic than they did at its height.
+Amid the pandemic, the prospect of finding a reliable tenant became more difficult.
+By the same token, the prospect of an eviction carries added risk for the tenant during a pandemic.
+Every mediation features parties whose personal preferences shape their best alternative to a negotiated agreement (BATNA), but the pandemic impacted how individuals approached the mediation table.

 ADDRESSING RECORD SEALING IS IMPORTANT